mohammed-a-wadod/Employee/ReadMe.md

 	- Delete Employee by id.

 In order to try the REST APIs, you have to import postman collection ***Employee_APIs.json***  in to postman.
+Also, I added API documentation using swagger, you can check it through [this URL](http://localhost:8081/swagger-ui.html)